 uPVC comes in different grades, and cheaper windows may be lower grade and constructed with thinner profiles.
 Higher-priced windows should have better thermal properties and more robust fittings and will last longer.

-The standard of window installation is also important in estimating how long a window will last.
+The standard of window installation is crucial in estimating how long a window will last.
 Poorly installed windows are more likely to leak, warp or crack.
 Check that your installer is FENSA registered to ensure the best quality installation.

 uPVC windows are known for low maintenance, but that doesn't mean you can ignore them once installed.
 Regular cleaning will prevent damage over time and ensure your windows last as long as possible.